explodinglabs/superstack.docs/docs/gettingstarted.md

 - **Ports** – Adjust the exposed ports (specifically, Caddy's) depending on environment or application (you may bring up multiple).

-> ⚠️ The .env file is for development only.
-Never store real secrets in version
+> ⚠️ Never store secrets in version control.
-> control or production.
-Use CI/CD environment variables or a secrets manager
-> instead.

 ## 3. Start the Stack